 We spend a lot of time in our bedrooms or sleeping

 An average a person sleeps for about 8 hours a day, which means that one sleeps for one-third of one’s life.
 Sleep is very important.
 Sleep research suggests that with bad sleep (especially the lack of deep sleep) your blood pressure rises, you eat more calories, your immune system suffers, you mood deteriorates and even you become less attractive to the opposite sex.
+There are tons of research on the importance of sleep for our health, wellness, relationships, learning and memory, as well as performance and success at work.

 Sleep is recognised as the most important aspect of physical, emotional, mental and spiritual health